shinsean/JLoxPlus/README.md

 # JLoxPlus
-JLoxPlus, an interpreter written in Java implementing the Lox language specifications derived from the Nystrom JLox implementation.
+JLoxPlus, an interpreter written in Java implementing the Lox language specifications.
+This implementation is based on the reference Nystrom JLox implementation.